-Procedures for audiovisual equipment: An owner/agent must bring and operate any equipment that will be necessary for his/her presentation at the hearing if it is your intent to show your evidence digitally on the equipment provided by TCAD.
-TCAD will not provide; Wi-Fi, or Internet access for an owner/agent.
-Owners/agents must use the prescribed method to access the agent portal which will allow the owner/agent to show their evidence electronically.
-An owner/agent must provide his/her own Internet access.
-Audiovisual equipment may include a Windows-based computer and one or more monitors
+A property owner or agent must bring and operate any equipment that will be necessary for his/her presentation at the hearing if it is your intent to show your evidence digitally on the equipment provided by TCAD.
+Owners/agents must use the prescribed method to access the portal which will allow the owner/agent to show their evidence electronically.

-TCAD and the owner/agent may use audiovisual equipment that have different technical specifications, if the parties agree in writing before the hearing or verbally agree on the record of the hearing.
+TCAD and the property owner/agent may use audiovisual equipment that has different technical specifications, if the parties agree in writing before the hearing or verbally agree on the record of the hearing.

-Procedures for Telephone or Videoconference Hearings: A property owner wishing to request a hearing by telephone or videoconference call must comply with both of the following subsections a. and b.
-These procedures also apply to agents requesting telephone or videoconference call hearings.
+Procedures for Telephone or Videoconference Hearings:

+A property owner wishing to request a hearing by telephone conference call or videoconference must comply with both subsections a. and b. as provided below.
+These procedures also apply to agents requesting telephonic or videoconference hearings.